pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml
-   :lines: 39-47
+   :lines: 41-48

 This step uses the `pypa/gh-action-pypi-publish`_ GitHub
-Action: After the stored distribution package has been downloaded by the `download-artifact`_ action, it uploads the contents of the ``dist/`` folder into PyPI unconditionally, but only if the current commit is tagged.
-It is recommended you use the latest release tag; a tool like GitHub's dependabot can keep these updated regularly.
+Action: After the stored distribution package has been downloaded by the `download-artifact`_ action, it uploads the contents of the ``dist/`` folder into PyPI unconditionally.

 Separate workflow for publishing to TestPyPI
 ============================================